tasvora/TwitterSocialMediaAnalysis_ClimateChange/README.md

 ## Parameter Tuning - GridSearchCV

-Futher all of these model were tuned with various parameters to achieve a better accuracy results.
+Futher, all of these model were tuned with various parameters to achieve a better accuracy results.
 ***Naive Bayes Classifier for Multinomial Models***
 > Best cross-validation score: 0.66
 > Best parameters:  {'clf__alpha': 0.01, 'tfidf__ngram_range': (1, 2), 'tfidf__use_idf': False}